joosing/msg-dissector/README.md

-We share some lua scripts that works as msg dissector to display your data clearly in wireshark.
-You can also filter your business protocol field.
+We share some lua scripts that are applied to our business field (satellite ground station).
+It works as a message dissector in Wireshark.
+It is helpful when you analyze your own protocol data.
+You just have to see your automatically dissected and decoded each data field. and you can also filter your own protocol data field.
+It will make you very efficient in debuging time.
-You can achive the following!

 ![IMAGE ALT TEXT HERE](./document/image/LuaDissector.png)
 ![IMAGE ALT TEXT HERE](./document/image/lilstView.png)